Pilves/Java-Sprint/README.md

 - Sqrt
 - Eight Queens Solver

-Anonymous Functions
+### Anonymous Functions

-Practice makes perfect!
-Let’s do more functions and learn something new - anonymous functions
+Learn about the power of anonymous functions:

 - Array Any
 - Array Count If